 Normal DHEA Levels for Women, Based on Age

 What is a normal DHEA level for women?
 The short answer: It depends on age.
-Because DHEA has been known to improve ovarian health and sexual well-being, many women wonder what level of DHEA they should aim for in their blood test results.
-However, trying to optimize DHEA levels is not the best way to approach this question.
-Following testosterone levels is what reproductive endocrinologists recommend, for two reasons.
-Let's take a look as to why.
+Many women who take DHEA to support ovarian health wonder what level of DHEA they should aim for in their blood test results.
+However, measuring DHEA levels may not be the best way to understand what’s going on with your ovarian health.
+Doctors measure other hormones, like DHEA-s and testosterone instead.
+Let’s take a look at why.

 Normal DHEA levels by age

 DHEA is a weak androgen, produced by the adrenal glands.
 A small amount is also produced in the ovaries.
 Though it’s an androgen (male hormone), DHEA has roles in both men and women.
 DHEA is an intermediate step in steroidogenesis, which is a physiological process that synthesizes sex hormones like testosterone and estrogen from cholesterol.
 When you take a DHEA supplement, the body converts it mostly into testosterone; a small portion becomes estrogen.

 How much DHEA our bodies have changes naturally with age.
 DHEA levels are low at birth, and rise slowly toward puberty.
 Then, they rise rapidly to peak at around ages 20-24.
 From this peak, DHEA levels decline at a rate of about 2-3% a year.
 Men and women experience the decline of DHEA levels differently: In men, the speed of decline slows down as they age.
 Women, in contrast, experience a steep initial decline, followed by a plateau.
 Regardless, women start seeing a steeper decline of DHEA in their mid- to late-30s.